mrbungle64/ecovacs-deebot.js/README.md

 ## Installation

-This library uses the canvas library which might require additional installations, otherwise the installation might result in an error.
+This library uses the canvas library which might require additional installations.
+For the full functional range please install the following packages.

 For Debian-based Linux systems the following commands should be executed:
 ```bash